 In May 1757, the 2nd Battalion worked at the completion of Fort Carillon.
 By July 20, a French force totaling 8,000 men (including this unit) was gathered at Carillon.
 On August 1, this force left Carillon with Montcalm and advanced upon Fort William Henry.
 The battalion then took part in the siege of Fort William Henry which lasted from August 5 to 9.
 On August 16, after the capture and destruction of the fort, the French force reembarked for Carillon.
 At the beginning of September, the battalion was back to Carillon where it continued work on fortifications.
 On October 20, the battalion set off from Carillon to take its winter quarters, leaving a piquet behind to garrison the fort during winter.
-On October 27, the battalion took its winter-quarters at Boucherville.
+On October 27, the battalion took up its winter-quarters at Boucherville, Contrecoeur and Laprairie.

 On May 29 and 30 1759, the Chevalier de Lévis arrived at Québec with all 5 battalions of regulars (La Sarre Infanterie, Royal Roussillon Infanterie, Languedoc Infanterie, Guyenne Infanterie and Béarn Infanterie) along with the Militia of the Government of Montréal.
 While awaiting the arrival of the British fleet, the French army encamped on the right bank of the Saint-Charles River and fortified it to serve as a second line of defence if ever the British were able to land at Beauport.
 On June 26, the French army moved to its encampment at Beauport.
 The 5 battalions of regulars, forming a single brigade, held the centre.
 On July 31, the battalion took part in the victorious Battle of Beauport where it was initially sent to support the part of the line threatened by the British manoeuvres.
 When the British landed and advanced against the redoubts on the strand, the regiment advanced directly behind the entrenchments crowning the heights, supported by Guyenne Infanterie.
 Together, they drove back the British assault.
 On September 13, the battalion took part in the Battle of the Plains of Abraham near Québec where it was deployed on the left wing.
 After the battle, the regiment followed the French army in its retreat towards Jacques-Cartier.
 On September 24, the regiment and Guyenne Infanterie were sent to Deschambault to prevent a landing of the British and to protect the line of communication with Trois-Rivières.
 On October 25, Lévis sent the battalion along with Guyenne Infanterie as additional reinforcements for Bourlamaque at Île-aux-Noix to stop the advance of Amherst's forces.
 At the end of November, the French army of Île-aux-Noix retired into its winter-quarters after completing the fortifications of the island.
-The regiment took its winter-quarters from Boucherville to Laprairie.
+The regiment took up its winter-quarters at Boucherville, Contrecoeur and Laprairie.

 By March 1760, 51 men of the battalion had been detached to Saint-Jean while 12 were unfit for duties.
 This left 316 men available for the expedition against Québec.
 The latter were supplemented by 298 men from the militias of Boucherville, Longueuil and La Prairie who were integrated into the battalion.
 From April 21 to 25, transport vessels gradually sailed from Montréal for Québec.
 Overall the battalions then counted 24 officers, 305 regulars, 279 militia and 13 non-combatants for a total of 621 men.
 On 28 April, the regiment fought in the victorious Battle of Sainte-Foy.
 On May 23, the battalion along with Guyenne Infanterie departed from its camp on the banks of the Jacques-Cartier River.
 In mid August, La Reine Infanterie and Royal Roussillon Infanterie were sent to Saint-Jean under the command of M. de Roquemaure who was later reinforced with all the Milice du district de Montréal.
 On September 9, after the capitulation of Montréal, the battalion still counted 297 men and 24 officers.
 On September 15, as per the terms of the capitulation, the battalion was embarked aboard British transports who reached Québec on October 10 and 11 and then sailed for France where they arrived in December.